chrisant996/clink/docs/clink.md

 # Usage

-There are three ways to use Clink the first of which is to add Clink to cmd.exe's autorun registry entry.
-This can be selected when installing Clink using the installer and Clink also provides the ability to manage this autorun entry from the command line.
-Running `clink autorun --help` has more information.

-The second alternative is to manually run Clink using the command `clink inject` from within a command prompt session to run Clink in that session.

-The last option is to use the Clink shortcut that the installer adds to Windows' start menu.
-This is in essence a shortcut to the command `cmd.exe /k clink inject`.
+There are several ways to start Clink.

+1. If you installed the auto-run, just start `cmd.exe`.
+Run `clink autorun --help` for more info.
+2. To manually start, run the Clink shortcut from the Start menu (or the clink.bat located in the install directory).
+3. To establish Clink to an existing `cmd.exe` process, use `<install_dir>\clink.exe inject`.

 # Upgrading from Clink v0.4.9